pokt-network/docs/v1/peer-to-peer.md

 ### v0 – Random Gossip

 Currently, Pocket Network communicates information about blocks and transactions through random gossip.
 When a node learns of a new piece of information, they pass that information along randomly to other nodes in the network.
-This random process ensures that the data can make its way though the network, regardless of failures between certain pairs of nodes.
+This random process ensures that the data can make its way through the network, regardless of failures between certain pairs of nodes.
 This process, while ensuring redundancy, does so in a way that requires nodes to spend bandwidth and resources receiving the same message multiple times.

 Building on this, because nodes randomly select other nodes to share this information with, nodes will share and receive information regardless of whether that is information they need.
 Gossip about the consensus process is only relevant to nodes who are acting as Validators.
 Gossiping with every Servicer and Archival node about the validation process not only takes away resources from those nodes but it slows down the gossip phase of the consensus process.

 ### v1.0 – Structured Gossip

 RainTree is a gossip protocol that leverages the efficiency that Binary Trees provide for lookups of sorted, randomly-distributed data.
-RainTree provides mechanism to ensure delivery, offer redundancy against non-participation without needing retries or acknowledgements, and perform a cleanup to ensure 100% message propagation in all cases.
+RainTree provides the mechanism to ensure delivery, offer redundancy against non-participation without needing retries or acknowledgements, and perform a cleanup to ensure 100% message propagation in all cases.

 The process starts with a node that wishes to gossip a message to all other peers in the network.
 Once the node has a sorted list of all other peers in the network, it needs to: